fdabl/fdabl.github.io/menu/talks.md

 *If you are interested in a talk, workshop, or guest lecture on any of the topics below, do not hesitate to reach out.*

 ## 2026
+Behavioural Insights for Policy: From Influencing Individuals to Shaping Systems.
+Guest lecture, University of Amsterdam, The Netherlands, February, 2026.

 Climate Advocacy and Activism by Scientists.
 Invited Talk for the International Society for Environmental Epidemiology, February.
 2026. [[Slides](https://drive.google.com/file/d/1qK76SonPUgw45p8qjogTSE_lBqsMaIoF/view?usp=sharing)]

 Mapping Media Coverage of Climate Change Using Large Language Models.
 Invited Talk at CSD3, University of Exeter, United Kingdom, February, 2026. [[Slides](https://drive.google.com/file/d/15qOkdZdZBonEwQyDbY7XEMwX6i0yZUEH/view?usp=sharing)] [[Recording](https://www.youtube.com/watch?v=iYGulaQWkzg)]